-As discussed by DesRoches and Butler (2016), the internal filtering capabilities of data loggers are not always sufficient to suppress high-frequency noise superimposed on the, usually weak, SP signals, which prompted them to install discrete low-pass filters based on RC circuits at the input channels of the data logger.
-DesRoches and Butler (2016) also pointed out that the cutoff frequency of simple RC filters depends on the soil resistance.
-Our 2019 tests also included a low-pass filter (cutoff frequency 1 Hz) to reduce the amount of aliasing noise.
-Due to technical restrictions, the cutoff frequency of the low-pass filter could not be adapted to the Nyquist limit of the measurement schedule.
+the cut-off frequency of simple R-C-filters depends on the soil resistance.
+Our 2019 tests also included a low-pass filter (cut-off frequency 1 Hz) to reduce the amount of aliasing noise.
+Due to technical restrictions, the cut-off frequency of the low-pass filter could not be adapted to the Nyquist limit of the measurement schedule.
 As such, some remaining data noise caused by aliasing of high-frequency components is to be expected.
+Routing and multiplexing within the SP-system is implemented using